pavelptushkin/classAssignmentns/GroupProject1Evaluation.md

 ## __Challenges__

 By doing this project I noticed that I am not as interested in CSS but it is just as important for a project as anything else.
-Next project I could do better by interacting more with the CSS and HTML to be more versatily for upcoming projects.
+Next project I could do better by interacting more with the CSS to be more versatily for upcoming projects.